 Their goal was to build a mattress company that was different in every way:

 In less than two years, Casper had done $100M in sales.

-The promise that shaped the Casper brand in the early days and grew the company was simple — it made one mattress, and it’s the best.
+The promise that shaped the Casper brand in the early days was simple — it made one mattress, and it’s the best.
 No need to choose.

 With just one mattress, Casper had to find the level of firmness that would be the most comfortable to the largest possible market.